reflectoring/reflectoring.github.io/content/blog/2021/2021-08-05-bean-validation-with-spring-boot.md

 A custom constraint annotation needs all of the following:

-* the parameter `message`, pointing to a property key in `ValidationMessages.properties`, which is used to resolve a message in case of violation,
+* the parameter `message`, allowing to specify an error message in case of violation.
+We've hardcoded a default error message of `Invalid IP address`. (we'll [externalize and load it from a properties file](#loading-error-messages-from-a-properties-file) later)
 * the parameter `groups`, allowing to define under which circumstances this validation is to be triggered (we're going to talk about [validation groups](#using-validation-groups-to-validate-objects-differently-for-different-use-cases) later),
 * the parameter `payload`, allowing to define a payload to be passed with this validation (since this is